-Refer also to Policies #3410 -- Code of Conduct on School Property #3420 -- Non-Discrimination and Anti-Harassment in the School
+Refer also to Policies #3410 -- Code of Conduct on School Property #3420 -- Non-Discrimination and Anti-Harassment in the School District

-District

-#7551 -- Sexual Harassment of Students #7552 -- Bullying in the Schools District Code of Conduct
+#7552 -- Bullying in the Schools

 SUBJECT: BULLYING IN THE SCHOOLS

 The Board of Education is committed to providing a safe and productive learning environment within its schools.
 Bullying of a student by another student is strictly prohibited on school property, in school buildings, on school buses, and at school sponsored events and/or activities whether occurring on or off campus.
 The Board of Education shall require the prohibition of bullying - along with the range of possible intervention activities and/or sanctions for such misconduct - to be included in the District Code of Conduct for all grade levels.